-OK, friends, are you engaged yet?
+OK, friends, are you sufficiently intrigued yet?
 Can I stop using those bullet points to keep your attention?
 I’m about to get personal and bullet points are just not going to do it.

-Once upon January 2019, in the midst of an epically difficult fostering season post-major-holiday, I came upon the Morning Sidekick Journal.
+Once upon January 2019, in the midst of an epically difficult fostering season that often occurs post-major-holiday, I came upon the Morning Sidekick Journal.
 I have literally never been a morning person.
 For a long time, it was thought that I had a sleep disorder akin to narcolepsy.
-It wasn’t until fairly recently that my doctor realized that I likely have Bipolar II and the sleepiness may be attributed to severe depression.
+It wasn’t until fairly recently that my doctor began to suspect that I may have Bipolar II (the Emo cousin of Bipolar I) and the sleepiness may be attributed to severe depression.

 In January, I had started medications and was realizing that, even amid this unique parenting struggle, I had a better mental outlook than previously.

 I happened upon the Morning Sidekick Journal and decided to give it a shot.
 Honestly, I didn’t have much faith in myself actually completing it… After all, I had picked up and quickly dropped activities in the past.
 But this didn’t feel like a manic decision.
 This was, perhaps, the first decision I made after my new diagnosis and medication change that was not impulsive.